| Aragorn opened the door wearing

 "His bed was empty?" asked Eowyn.

-"No my lady," he said, turning to face the desk.
+"No, my lady," he said, turning towards the desk.

 "I do not understand," said Legolas, with the slightest